FDA Approves First 'Pre-Surgical' Drug for Breast Cancer

 "We are seeing a significant shift in the treatment paradigm for early-stage breast cancer," Dr. Richard Pazdur, director of the Office of Hematology and Oncology Products in the FDA's Center for Drug Evaluation and Research, said in an agency statement released Monday.
 "By making effective therapies available to high-risk patients in the earliest disease setting, we may delay or prevent cancer recurrences.''

 An FDA advisory panel had voted unanimously earlier this month to recommend approval of broader use of the drug.
 An agency report had said the drug looked promising in trials, but added that drug-related cardiac concerns required additional research.

-The FDA is considering "fast-track" -- or accelerated -- approval of Perjeta, which is made by Roche's Genentech division, the AP reported.
-Fast-track approvals usually are given to drugs that haven't been thoroughly tested but show promising results in early trials.
+Perjeta is made by Roche Group's Genentech division; accelerated approvals usually are given to drugs that haven't been thoroughly tested but show promising results in early trials.

-Panel members insisted Thursday that Genentech carry out more trials to ensure that Perjeta will enable breast cancer patients to live longer, healthier lives, the news service said.
+Members of the advisory panel that voted on Perjeta earlier this month had insisted at the time that Genentech carry out more trials to ensure the drug will enable breast cancer patients to live longer, healthier lives.